owenthereal/blog/posts/ruby/_posts/2011-01-20-loading-path-gotchas-in-rails3.markdown

 	      - class2.rb
 	      - class2_reference.rb

 This second example have everything the same as the first one except that the subdirectory name (not_class2) is different from the file name (class2).
 Surprisingly, this example works as expected.
-The code of this two examples are available [here][2].

-The result indicates either a (strange) directory naming convention in Rails 3 or a potential bug in its path loading algorithm.
-Here is the [lines][1] in Rails 3 that does the auto-loading:
+The result indicates either a (strange) directory naming convention in Rails 3 or a potential bug in its path inferring algorithm.
+Here are the [lines][1] in Rails 3 that does the auto-loading:

 {% highlight ruby %}
 # Load the constant named +const_name+ which is missing from +from_mod+.
 If